-Familiarize and Comply with the expiry date, conditions, and remarks on your study permit such as restrictions on the nature/areas of work, maximum hours you can work per week, etc. Check if by the Program Area.
-The number of your study permit includes the statement that you may accept employment on- or off-campus.
+Familiarize and Comply with the expiry date, conditions, and remarks on your study permit such as restrictions on the nature/areas of work, maximum hours you can work per week, etc. Check if your study permit includes the statement that you may accept employment on- or off-campus.
 You must not work without authorization.